The Honorable Betsy DeVos

 Dear Secretary DeVos:

-In 2016, the CDE was awarded a three-year $49,899,243.00 grant award to support the development and expansion of new high-quality charter schools.
+In 2016, the CDE was awarded a three-year $49,899,243.00 grant award, award number U282A160024, to support the development and expansion of new high-quality charter schools.
 The CDE has made significant progress toward meeting the overall objectives of the CSP grant in the last four years.
 To date, CDE has awarded 95 subgrants, and disseminated best practices to charter schools throughout the state.

 This waiver request would provide the CDE with an opportunity to obligate remaining local assistance funds during its current no-cost extension (NCE).

 Identify the federal programs affected by this waiver request.

 CDE seeks this wavier to assist existing classroom and non-classroom based charter schools to implement in person, distance or hybrid learning education programs and enable continued education of students during the COVID-19 pandemic.
 Flexibility under this wavier will allow California charter schools better to serve students by closing the digital divide, which predominantly affects EDS students.

 Describe which federal statutory or regulatory requirements are to be waived.

 CDE seeks to expand applicant eligibility, modify the application and application scoring process, and allow existing charter schools that have not received CSP grant funding in the last 24 months to receive funds to support responses to the COVID-19 pandemic.
 CDE also seeks to allow subgrants to begin more than 90 days before the date of the subgrant award.

 The CDE requests a waiver of §5202(c)(2)(B) of ESEA (20 U.S.C §7221a(c)(2)(B)) to allow an established charter school that received a three-year CSP startup subgrant previously and used up to two years of the subgrant for “initial implementation of a charter school” to be eligible for funds since it would be establishing or expanding an education model focused on distance learning.